jantimon/next-yak/packages/docs/docs/pages/getting-started.md

 ### Start using next-yak

-That's it.
-You're now ready to go and you can use next-yak directly in all your components.
-E.g.:
+With the installation and configuration done, you can now use next-yak directly in your components.
+Here's a simple example:

 ```jsx [pages/index.tsx]
 import { styled } from 'next-yak';